 - 4.1 Competition is a process of rivalry between firms seeking to win a customer's business.
-This process of rivalry, where it is effective, impels firms to deliver benefits to customers in terms of price, quality, and choice and innovation.
+This process of rivalry, where it is effective, impels firms to deliver benefits to customers in terms of price, quality, choice and innovation.
 For instance, rivalry creates incentives for firms to reduce price, increase output, improve quality, enhance efficiency or innovate to introduce new and better products because it provides the opportunity for successful firms to take business away from competitors and poses the threat that firms will lose business to others if they do not compete.
-The strength (or weakness) of the incentive for rivalry can depend not only on the presence of competitors, and the credible prospect of customer switching, but also on the anticipated entry of potential competitors. - 4.2 When the level of rivalry is reduced (for example, because of the creation, maintenance or increase in market power arising from a merger transaction or coordinated behaviour between firms), the effectiveness of this process may diminish, to the likely detriment of customers.
-When a merger leads to a significant effect on rivalry over time, and reduces the competitive pressure on firms to improve their offerings to customers or become more efficient or innovate, the merger results or may be expected to result in a substantial lessening of competition-is likely to arise. - 4.3 However, not all merger situations give rise to competition issues.
+The strength (or weakness) of the incentive for rivalry can depend not only on the presence of competitors, and the credible prospect of customer switching, but also on the anticipated entry of potential competitors. - 4.2 When the level of rivalry is reduced (e.g. because of the creation, maintenance or increase in market power arising from a merger transaction or coordinated behaviour between firms), the effectiveness of this process may diminish, to the likely detriment of customers.
+When a merger leads to a significant effect on rivalry over time, and reduces the competitive pressure on firms to improve their offerings to customers or become more efficient or innovate, the merger results or may be expected to result in a SLC. - 4.3 However, not all merger situations give rise to competition issues.
 CCCS believes that many mergers are either pro-competitive (because they positively enhance levels of rivalry) or are competitively neutral.
 Some merger situations may lessen competition but not substantially, because sufficient post-merger competitive constraints exist to ensure that competition (or the process of rivalry) continues to discipline the commercial behaviour of the merged entity.
-Only mergers that result or may be expected to result in a substantial lessening ofsubstantially lessen competition and have no net economic efficiencies will infringe the Act.
+Only mergers that result or may be expected to result in a SLC and have no net economic efficiencies will infringe the Act.